 The scientific community in the developing countries in Asia has not yet taken adequate interest in conducting multisectoral studies to understand and prepare inventories of climate change impacts on coastal ecosystems.
-Also, there are no serious attempts by the authorities to plan and undertake integrated climate change resilience approach to address long-term needs.
+Also, there are no serious attempts by the authorities to plan and undertake an integrated climate change resilience approach When critical infrastructure fails, the ability of a community to rebound from a disaster is severely hindered.
+Further, where resources are limited, focusing on critical infrastructure essential to the entire community spreads the benefits of mitigation to a greater portion of the population (USAID, 2003).

+to address long-term needs.
 Therefore there is a desire to improve general awareness on the issues from both aspects of governance and climate change resilience.
-At-risk communities obviously need to search for proactive ways to counteract possible consequences of the recurrent events of hydrometeorological disasters due to climate change, as they can result in high socioeconomic setbacks to development.
+At-risk communities obviously need to search for proactive ways to counteract possible consequences of the recurrent events of hvdrometeorological disasters due to climate change, as they can result in high socioeconomic setbacks to development.
 Such events can even contribute to the increasing vulnerability of the urban population, particularly those in poor communities.